-What does it do for me: I commented to my wife recently that I felt that I had been sleeping better.
+What does it do for me?
+I commented to my wife recently that I felt that I had been sleeping better.
 Her answer “Frankincense baby”.
 I had not put two and two together but I guess it is working.
-She reckons that I am sleeping a lot stiller – meaning I am not bouncing all over the bed keeping her awake.
-For my skin – the parts where she puts it used to get itchy when I was in the sun a lot – I only really thought about it when as I was writing this and to be honest, had forgotten that that used to happen.
+She reckons that I am sleeping a lot stiller, meaning I am not bouncing all over the bed keeping her awake.
+For my skin, the parts where she puts it used to get itchy when I was in the sun a lot.
+I only really thought about it when as I was writing this and to be honest, had forgotten that used to happen.

-Purification (A blend of Citronella, Lavandin, Lemongrass, Rosemary, Myrtle, and Tea Tree)
+Purification is a blend of Citronella, Lavandin, Lemongrass, Rosemary, Myrtle, and Tea Tree.

 Note: We sometimes use Frankincense for this also.

-What does it do for me: Like most kids, our little boy comes home from school totally worn out and over tired.
-To help him get some decent sleep each night – he has never been the best sleeper – we rub a couple of drops of Lavender onto his feet about 20 mintues before bed during ‘wind down’ time.
+What does it do for me?
+Like most kids, our little boy comes home from school totally worn out and over tired.
+To help him get some decent sleep each night, as he has never been the best sleeper, we rub a couple of drops of Lavender onto his feet about 20 mintues before bed during ‘wind down’ time.
 I swear that since we have been doing that, there has been a noticeable improvement in his sleep patterns and abilities to handle the day.

 I get this rolled onto my feet also if the Frankincense is not around.